-In 1983, Mike postponed his band directing career in order to give a shot at becoming a full-time professional trumpet player.
-He moved to Denton, Texas and attended the University of North Texas (formerly North Texas State University) For two years he played Lead Trumpet in the famed One O’Clock Lab Band directed by Neil Slater.
+In 1983, Mike postponed his band directing career in order to pursue a career as a full-time professional trumpet player.
+He moved to Denton, Texas and attended the University of North Texas (formerly North Texas State University).
+For two years he played Lead Trumpet in the famed One O’Clock Lab Band directed by Neil Slater.
 He also studied trumpet with Keith Johnson and during the summers he studied with the legendary Don (Jake) Jacoby.
 During this time he recorded four albums with the One O’Clock Band which includes a tribute to Stan Kenton, With Respect to Stan, and Live in Austalia.

 After three years at UNT, he traveled with the Glenn Miller Orchestra.
-Two months later, he received a call from Frank Foster, jazz legend and leader of the World Famous Count Basie Orchestra, who asked him to join as the Lead Trumpet Player.
+Two months later, he received a call from Frank Foster, jazz legend and leader of the World Famous Count Basie Orchestra, who asked him to join the band as the Lead Trumpet Player.
 In September of 1987, he joined the band and performed with them for 31 years!

 Mike teaches privately and performs as guest soloist and clinician with universities and high schools across the nation and abroad.
 He has made recordings as the Lead Trumpet Player with several other artists including Charles Tolliver and Steve Wiest.
-He free lances in the Detroit area and is the Lead Trumpet Player for the Toledo Jazz Orchestra, the Jazz Trails Big Band in Saginaw, the Lansing Symphony Jazz Orchestra, the Gull Lake Jazz Orchestra in Kalamazoo, and the Rhythm Society Jazz Orchestra in Detroit.
+He freelances in the Detroit area and is the Lead Trumpet Player for the Toledo Jazz Orchestra, the Jazz Trails Big Band in Saginaw, the Lansing Symphony Jazz Orchestra, the Gull Lake Jazz Orchestra in Kalamazoo, and the Rhythm Society Jazz Orchestra in Detroit.

-Mike has been Adjunct Professor of Trumpet at the University of Arkansas, Monticello, for several years and is currently one of the professors of the new Master of Music in Jazz Studies degree offered there, a low residency and internet program.
+Mike has been Adjunct Professor of Trumpet at the University of Arkansas, Monticello, for several years and is currently one of the professors of the Master of Music in Jazz Studies degree offered there, a low residency and internet program.